stemmler/numbers/README.md

 The following API endpoints are supported:

-GET /v1/register - creates a new user, and returns the API token GET /v1/login - returns the API token for an existing user GET /v1/current - get the current integer for the user GET /v1/next - get the next integer in the sequence for the user POST /v1/current - set the integer for the user
+* `GET /v1/register` - create a new user, and return the API token
+* `GET /v1/login` - get the API token for an existing user
+* `GET /v1/current` - get the current integer for the user
+* `GET /v1/next` - get the next integer in the sequence for the user
+* `POST /v1/current` - set the integer for the user

-### Examples:
+#### Examples:
 1. Create a user
 ```
 curl --data "email=$email" --data "password=$password" "http://localhost:4567/v1/register"
 > {"token":"eyJhbGciOiJIUzI1NiJ9.eyJlbWFpbCI6ImtlbHNleUBzdGVtbWxlci50ZWNoIn0.IfDsdTSFX5VMF2G_Vc5CJptJBhhyjsaBk7g77zqTNss"}

 # Note: if you attempt to create the user again, you will get an error because the user already exists.
 Instead, you can fetch the API token again by calling the /v1/login endpoint.
 ```